MonoidMusician/blog/sources/bezier_calligraphy.md

 q = q(p) = \frac{-b\pm\sqrt{b^2 - 4ac}}{2a}.
 \]

-So we can take its derivative \(q' = q'(p)\), using the chain rule, quotient rule, product rule … oh Iʼll spare you the gory details.
+So we can take its derivative \(q' = q'(p)\), using the chain rule, quotient rule, product rule&nbsp;… oh Iʼll spare you the gory details.

 \[
 \begin{aligned}